jyablonski/doqs/src/content/docs/services/dash_frontend.md

 1. dash is the primary package driving the frontend application development
 2. Pandas is used to store all data from database to serve throughout various graphs, plots, and tables
-3. dash-bootstrap-components is used to provide template objects to build out the UI
+3. dash-bootstrap-components is used to provide components to build out the UI

 ## Production

-The Dash Frontend is hosted on ECS and runs 24/7.
-It's connected to an EC2 instance managed by an Auto Scaling Group (ASG), ensuring at least one EC2 instance is always running to support the ECS service.

-- For cost purposes, this ASG only allows up to 1 instance to be running at a time

-This is further connected to an Application Load Balancer (ALB), which is configured with Route 53 to route traffic to the ECS service at https://nbadashboard.jyablonski.dev.
+The Dash Frontend is hosted in GCP on a forever free-tier VM which runs the service 24/7

+- This allows for a $0 / month hosting solution for the service
+- This was previously hosted on AWS using an ECS service with an EC2 Auto Scaling Group behind an Application Load Balancer, but IPv4 changes have increased the cost to around $15 per month which is too expensive for long-term hosting

+Route 53 maps the https://nbadashboard.jyablonski.dev subdomain to the GCP VM's external IP, allowing the dashboard to be accessed via a custom domain across cloud environments.

 ## CI / CD